solar-saillor/BitName/README.md

 ### 1. OP_RETURN Contents

-Hosting server-less websites by storing page contents in Bitcoin's op_return space has become a common practice in the Bitcoin (BSV) development world .
+Hosting server-less websites by storing page contents in Bitcoin's `OP_RETURN` space has become a common practice in the Bitcoin (BSV) development world .

 Currently such pages are mostly accessed by looking up their respective 256 bits txids, as defined by the `B://` protocol.
 A txid looks like this: